DynaConF: Dynamic Forecasting of Non-Stationary Time Series: Introduction

-While non-stationarity in a stochastic process' joint or marginal distribution is important and has been widely studied \citep{hamilton1994Time,kwiatkowski1992Testing,dickey1979Distribution,kim2022Reversible}, we argue that temporal \emph{forecasting} relies more heavily on the properties of a time-series' \emph{conditional} distribution $\p(y_{t} | y_{t-B:t-1}, \V{x}_{t-B:t})$, where $y_{t-B:t-1} = (y_{t-B}, y_2, \ldots, y_{t-1})$, $B \in \Int_{>0}$ can be arbitrarily large, and $\V{x}_t \in R^Q$ contains auxiliary information.
-Most forecasting methods, from traditional approaches (e.g., Autoregressive Integrated Moving Average (ARIMA;~\citep{box2015Time}), Generalized Autoregressive Conditional Heteroskedasticity (GARCH;~\citep{engle1982Autoregressive,bollerslev1986Generalized}), state-space models (SSMs;~\citep{kalman1960New})) to more recent models (e.g., recurrent neural networks (RNNs;~\citep{hochreiter1997Long,salinas2020DeepAR}), temporal convolutional networks (TCNs;~\citep{bai2018Empiricala}), Transformers~\citep{vaswani2017Attention,rasul2021Multivariate}, Neural Processes~(NPs; \citep{garnelo2018Conditional,garnelo2018Neural})), rely on this conditional distribution for predictions, but many of them implicitly assume its stationarity by using time-invariant model parameters.
-A model with a stationary conditional distribution can still handle non-stationarity in the joint or marginal distribution, such as seasonality and trend, by conditioning on extra features in $\V{x}_t$, such as day of the week, but the conditional distribution itself may also change due to (1) unobserved causes and (2) new causes.
-For example, the daily number of posts from each user on a social media platform is unlikely to be robustly predictable from historical data, even with input features like day of the week, because (1) user activity is often affected by events that are not reflected in the observable data (e.g., illness); and (2) events that have not been seen before, such as a new functionality being added to the platform, may occur and change the functional pattern of the input-output relation between the conditioning and target variables in an unpredictable way.
-How to deal with these changes in the model's \emph{conditional} distribution, which are based on a dynamic cause-effect structure, is the main focus of this work.
+While non-stationarity in a stochastic process' joint or marginal distribution is important and has been widely studied \citep{dickey1979Distribution,kwiatkowski1992Testing,hamilton1994Time,kim2022reversible}, we argue that temporal \emph{forecasting} relies more heavily on the properties of its \emph{conditional} distribution $\p(\V{y}_{t} | \V{y}_{t-B:t-1}, \V{x}_{t-B:t})$, where $\V{y}_{t-B:t-1} = (\V{y}_{t-B}, \V{y}_{t-B+1}, \ldots, \V{y}_{t-1})$, $\V{y}_t$ is a real vector of the target variable, $B \in \Int_{>0}$ is the lookback window size and can be arbitrarily large, and $\V{x}_t$ is a real vector containing auxiliary information.
+Most forecasting methods, from traditional approaches (e.g., Autoregressive Integrated Moving Average (ARIMA;~\citep{box2015Time}), Generalized Autoregressive Conditional Heteroskedasticity (GARCH;~\citep{engle1982Autoregressive,bollerslev1986Generalized}), state-space models (SSMs;~\citep{kalman1960New})) to more recent models (e.g., recurrent neural networks (RNNs;~\citep{hochreiter1997Long,salinas2020DeepAR}), temporal convolutional networks (TCNs;~\citep{bai2018empirical}), Transformers~\citep{vaswani2017Attention,rasul2021multivariate,wu2021autoformer,nie2022time,drouin2022tactis}, Neural Processes~(NPs; \citep{garnelo2018Conditional,garnelo2018Neural})), rely on this conditional distribution for predictions, but many of them implicitly assume its stationarity by using time-invariant model parameters.
+While a model with stationary conditional distribution can still handle non-stationarity in the joint or marginal distribution, such as seasonality and trend, by conditioning on extra features in $\V{x}_t$, such as day of the week, the conditional distribution itself may also change due to (1) unobserved causes and/or (2) new causes.
+For example, the daily number of posts from each user on a social media platform is unlikely to be robustly predictable from historical data, even with input features like day of the week, because (1) user activity is often affected by events that are not reflected in the observable data (e.g., illness); and (2) events that have not been seen before may occur (e.g., a new functionality being added to the platform) and change the functional pattern of the input-output relation between the conditioning and target variables in an unpredictable way.
+How to deal with these changes in the \emph{conditional} distribution is the main focus of this work.